-Students are reminded that the William & Mary's Honor Code prohibits them from submitting the same paper twice for award consideration.
-However, work that is created as a result of the original submission or builds upon its theory, method, etc. may be re-submitted.
+- You may apply again in future years.
+However, that the William & Mary's Honor Code prohibits students from submitting the same paper twice for award consideration.
+Work that is created as a result of the original submission or builds upon its theory, method, etc. may be submitted in subsequent years.
 This usually means that the original work has had a period of at least a year for substantial alteration and development so that it reflects on-going scholarship.

-Award paper submissions that do not follow ALL of the above guidelines or are submitted after 11:59 pm E.S.T. on January 19, 2018 will NOT be considered or acknowledged.
+Award paper submissions that do not follow all of the above guidelines or are submitted after 11:59 pm E.S.T. on January 17, 2020 will not be considered or acknowledged.

 In determining the quality of the paper, judges will look for:

-- statement of conclusions or progress to date (the work does NOT have to be finished), and
+- Statement of conclusions or progress to date (the research need not be finished); and